CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-security.md

 body, the identifier of your SMTPeter account and a digital signature.
 We strongly recommend that you check in your endpoint code if these headers are indeed set, and that the values are correct.
-Incoming calls without these headers, or where the values are not correct should be ignored,
+Incoming calls without these headers, or where the values are not correct should be ignored.

 The format format of the headers is well-defined: